1601-mma2013/Philosoraptors/README.md

 a.
 Context Scenarios

-1 An hour before Carol’s geometry class in a Special Needs School, she would practice using her 3Doodler that she bought online from their official website for a better handling of the 3D pen so that she is able to use it to teach her students in class which the students are blind and visually impaired.
+1) An hour before Carol’s geometry class at her workplace, a special needs school, she would practice using her 3Doodler that she bought online from their official website for a better handling of the 3D pen so that she is able to use it to teach her students in class whereby they are blind and visually impaired.

-2  While her students are in class, Carol demonstrates various geometrical shapes like spheres, cones, pyramids and rectangles by constructing three-dimensional figures with a ruler to measure the correct angle of the shapes.
+2)  In the classroom, Carol demonstrates various geometrical shapes like spheres, cones, pyramids and rectangles by constructing three-dimensional figures with a ruler to get the correct shape measurements.
 She then continues to explain the shape, size as well as relative position of the polygons.

-3 She also gives a hands-on practice to students to use the 3Doodler to construct geometrical shapes by themselves in order to have a better understanding of geometrical shapes.
-At the same time, she also guides the students on how to use the pen correctly one by one.
-This also creates a new method of human-computer interaction in the classroom.
+3) She also gives a hands-on practice to students to use the 3Doodler to construct geometrical shapes by themselves in order to have a better understanding of geometry.
+At the same time, she also guides her students how to use the pen correctly one by one.
+This also creates a new method of human-technology interaction in the classroom.

 b.
 Requirements